OffirLupo/CooperativeBinding/README.md

-genomic tracks (normalized for total read count) are found in this repository and can be loaded directly using the function loadMatFiles.m. save this combined mat struct in a subfolder (e.g, Data_structs/checData.mat)
+genomic tracks (normalized for total read count) are found in this repository and can be loaded directly using the function loadMatFiles.m. save this combined mat struct in a subfolder (e.g, Data_structs/checData.mat) **.out files of MNase-seq data should be downloaded directly from the GEO repository**

 Several functions in this repository, e.g., cbrewer.m and  joyPlot.m were taken from Matlab File Exchange.
 We thank the authors for sharing these files with the community, and ask them to contact if there are any issues with including those files in our repository.